 To lubricate many locations, the engine must be started.
 After positioning areas of the unit for lubrication, the engine must be turned off and moved areas stable before approaching.

-Movement of the superstructure and boom may create a crushing and/or pinching hazard.
-Failure to observe this warning could result in death or serious injury.
+Movement of the superstructure and the boom may create a crushing and/or pinching hazard.
+Failure to observe this warning could result in death or serious injury if the message is ignored.